YiHsinLu/2020FIVB_PreliminaryRoundStats/README.md

 The data is from Kaggle and the statistics for the preliminary round of 2020 FIVB (Fédération Internationale de Volleyball).
 Then I want to know more about the relationship between players and their information or statistics.

 ## Team Japan
-My favorate team in FIVB.
+My favorite team in FIVB.

 ![](https://asianvolleyball.net/new/wp-content/uploads/2023/07/aaaa.jpeg)
 [image from](https://asianvolleyball.net/new/japan-beat-world-champions-italy-and-make-it-to-the-vnl-podium/)